What to Do for Heel Pain or Sore Arches

 We know this probably sounds self-serving, but there are so many people in our community enduring day-to-day discomfort that could greatly improve their circumstances by visiting a foot and ankle specialist.

 We know how to determine the root causes of heel and arch pain, and address them effectively.
-From traditional methods such as custom orthotics that provide corrective support to structural abnormalities, to advanced treatments such as laser and shockwave therapies to accelerate soft tissue healing, we can accommodate your condition and needs like no other.
+From traditional methods such as custom orthotics that provide corrective support to structural abnormalities, to advanced treatments such as laser therapies to accelerate soft tissue healing, we can accommodate your condition and needs like no other.

 And if the fear of potential surgery is holding you back, don’t let it.
 Surgery is rarely needed for heel pain.
 If by chance surgery is a consideration, we will gladly discuss it fully with you and answer any questions you may have—but ultimately, it is always your decision whether you want to pursue that option.